-LETTER FROM THE VICARAGE - NOVEMBER 2024
+LETTER FROM THE VICARAGE - DECEMBER 2024 AND JANUARY 2025

 We reproduce here the monthly letter from our Vicar as it appears in our parish magazine, the Parish News.